raspberrypilearning/pibrella-intro/README.md

 # Getting started with Pibrella

-Do you have an add on board for your Raspberry Pi called a [Pibrella?](http://pibrella.com/) Then what are you waiting for, let's get programming it!
+Do you have an add-on board for your Raspberry Pi called a [Pibrella?](http://pibrella.com/) Then what are you waiting for?
+Let's get programming it!

 ![](pibrella.JPG)